 How does Trade Finance work?

-To put it simply, the importer’s bank will provide a letter of credit to the exporter.
+To put it simply, the importer’s bank will provide a Letter of Credit (LoC) to the exporter.

 There are 2 criteria that determine what kind of documents you use: